40M Turán: Variants

 The Turán III's prototype with an actual turret was finished in February 1944.
 Unlike the frontal armour of the hull which was thickened by riveting two armour plates together, the 75 mm thick armour of the turret was made of only one plate.
-Ground and shooting tests were carried out after the prototype was completed and the prototype was accepted for mass-production.
+Mobility and firing tests were carried out after the prototype was completed and the prototype was accepted for mass-production.
 However, no more 43.M Turáns (a.k.a.
 Turán III or Turán 75 long), or Zrínyi Is were constructed because of the lack of materials and the fact that after the occupation of Hungary in March 1944, Germany did not allow further tank and gun production, restricting the Hungarian industry to only spare part manufacturing level.

-It is not known if the prototypes of the Zrínyi I and Turán III were put into service and the fate of the Turán III and the Zrínyi I is unknown.
+It is not known if the Zrínyi I and Turán III were officially put into service, and their fate is unknown.
+There is at least one account of the Turán III seeing combat.

-In combat
+Service History

-The Turáns were employed by the 1st and 2nd Hungarian Armored Divisions, as well as the 1st Cavalry Division, in 1943 and 1944.
-They were used in fighting on the Eastern Front against the Soviet Union, and in the defence of Hungary.
+Turáns were used in fighting on the Eastern Front in Galicia, Transylvania, the Dukla Pass and the Battle of Hungary against the Soviet Union and Romania.

-A number of Turán tanks were captured after the 1944 Royal Coup by the Kingdom of Romania, along with some Toldis and a Zrínyi assault gun.